$ 12.71 $ 14.95

 Since this TinyShield uses I2C for communication, multiple Dual Motor TinyShields can be stacked on the same TinyDuino board (up to four Dual Motor TinyShields).
 There are resistors that can be changed to set the I2C address.

 The board includes bypass capacitors and heatsinks the chips to a large plane on the bottom side of the board to help with heat dissipation.
 An external power connection is supplied to connect to your motor power source.
-All the connections to the motors use standard 0.1″ spaced holes that you can solder your motor leads into or use the supplied 0.1″ headers.
+All the connections to the motors use standard 0.1″ spaced holes that you can solder your motor leads into.

 The TI DRV8837 has one H-bridge driver consisting of N-channel power MOSFETs to drive a DC motor, one winding of a stepper motor, or other devices like solenoids.
 An internal charge pump generates needed gate-drive voltages.
 There are internal shutdown functions for overcurrent protection, short-circuit protection, undervoltage lockout and over temperature.
 The DRV8837 can supply up to 1.8 A of output current.
 It operates on a motor power-supply voltage from 1.8 V to 11 V .